International Coaching Psychology Review

 Information for contributors

 Submission of academic articles, systematic reviews and other research reports which support evidence-based practice are welcomed.
-The ICPR may also publish conference reports and papers given at the British Psychological Society Special Group in Coaching Psychology (BPS SGCP) and Australian Psychological Society Interest Group in Coaching Psychology (APS IGCP) conferences, notices and items of news relevant to the International Coaching Psychology Community.
-Case studies and book reviews will be considered.
+The ICPR may also publish conference reports and papers given at the British Psychological Society Special Group in Coaching Psychology (BPS SGCP) conferences relevant to the International Coaching Psychology Community.
+Book reviews will be also considered.